 Step 1: Know your why

-Your why could be your children, buying a house, moving to a different city.
-Whatever that thing is that you dream of, or want to look back and be proud of.
+Your why could be your children, buying a house, or moving to a different city.
+Whatever that thing is that you dream of or want to look back and be proud of.

 Step 2: Identify your triggers

-Identifying and addressing your triggers, especially in the early stages of you working on your overspending habit will help you stay on track.
+Identifying and addressing your triggers, especially in the early stages of working on your spending habits, will help you stay on track.

 Step 3: Learn how to budget and go on a cash or debit card diet

 Once you are able to track your expenses for 30 days, you will very likely find areas of unnecessary spending.
-Eating out, daily coffees, shopping, unused gym memberships, and subscriptions are things you can cut back on or cut out completely.
+Eating out, daily coffees, shopping, unused gym memberships, and subscriptions are things you can cut back on, which will help with cutting the budget.

-You may find that a lot of your overspending is unavoidable and you cannot cut it out right away.
-Things like being tied into a lease and having to pay rent, or being in the middle of a contract period that's costly to terminate.
+You may find that a lot of your spending is unavoidable, and you cannot cut it out right away.
+Things like being tied into a lease and having to pay rent or being in the middle of a remodeling project at your home that’s costly to terminate.

-If you're in this situation, then consider some ways to increase your income.
+If you’re in this situation, then consider how to increase your income.
 Find a better-paying job, a part-time job, or even start a side hustle to bring more money in.

 Next, consider ditching your credit cards.
 Go on a cash/debit card diet where you designate a fixed amount of money that you can spend every week or month.
 When it runs out, you are done spending until the next month.

-The final piece of the puzzle involves automating bills.
+The final piece of the puzzle involves automating bills and learning how to automate your finances.
 Automation saves you quite a bit of mental work at the end of each month.
 It simplifies the decisions you need to make around your finances, and it ensures that you do not suffer from any decision fatigue that will leave your finances in shambles.

 Automation can be done across your bills, investments, debt payments, and other recurring expenses.